 This can help you keep track of your account and your spending, as well as avoid costly overdraft fees.
 They can also notify you right away if there’s unusual activity on your account, which can help you resolve any fraudulent activity on your account.

-If you’re looking for an easy way to keep an eye on your money, consider signing up for a SoFi Checking and Savings®.
+If you’re looking for an easy way to keep an eye on your money, consider signing up for a SoFi Checking and Savings.
 Open a checking and savings account today, and you’ll spend and save in one convenient place, track your finances, and more.
 Plus, you won’t pay account fees which can nibble away at your cash.